 If you’ve read to the end of this article, my guess is you’re a cultural creative (even if you didn’t know it).
 So let’s get creating.
 Creation is an active process.
 Vision is great, but it’s time for action.
 Let’s get Tweeting and change the world .

 6 January 2013

 Tweep-e-licious!
-158 Twitter Tips & Strategies for Writers, Social Entrepreneurs & Changemakers Who Want to Market Their Business Ethically is now on Amazon in both paperback and Kindle.
+158 Twitter Tips & Strategies for Writers, Social Entrepreneurs & Changemakers Who Want to Market Their Business Ethically is available on Amazon in both paperback and Kindle.
 You can read more about the book or purchase it HERE.
-On that page, you can also register for a free 90-minute Twitter webinar on Monday January 7th.
-Also, when you buy Tweep-e-licious! you can download a complete Twitter Resource Pack.
-More info at http://the7gracesofmarketing.com/tweep-e-licious
+On that page, you can also get instant access to a free 90-minute #Tweepelicious Twitter audio class.
+Just go to http://tweepelicious.com listen to your free class.

 As always, please do share your comments and reflections below.